-Effects supports pressure-sensitive tablets from Wacom with the Adjustment Brush.
+ON1 Effects supports pressure-sensitive tablets from Wacom with the Adjustment Brush.
 When you use the Masking Brush you can enable pressure sensitive controls for the brush size, brush opacity, or both simultaneously.
 To turn this support on, click on the gear icon in the Tool Options bar.
 You can activate pressure sensitivity for both size and opacity by clicking the appropriate buttons in the drop-down menu.

-Detailed information on using Local Adjustments in ON1 Effects 2019 starts on page 57.
+Detailed information on using Local Adjustments starts on page 68.